apache/incubator-graphar/README.rst

 real-world applications such as social network analytics, data mining, network routing, and scientific computing.

-GraphAr is a project that aims to make it easier for diverse applications and systems (in-memory and out-of-core storages, databases, graph computing systems, and interactive graph query frameworks) to build and access graph data conveniently and efficiently.
+GraphAr (short for "Graph Archive") is a project that aims to make it easier for diverse applications and systems (in-memory and out-of-core storages, databases, graph computing systems, and interactive graph query frameworks) to build and access graph data conveniently and efficiently.